-Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable Environment Effects Statement (EES) assessments and planning approvals for large-scale renewable energy projects, and to drive planning system reform to improve the EES process.
-4. As part of Plan for Victoria, work on increasing the tree canopy cover of urban areas by setting a target of 30 per cent tree canopy cover while ensuring that safety and power reliability is maintained.
+Si trategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable Accelerating approvals for large scale renewable energy projects facilitate the delivery of timely Environment Effects Statement (EES) assessments and planning approvals for large-scale renewable energy projects, and to drive planning system reform to improve the EES process.
+As part of Plan for Victoria, work on increasing the tree canopy cover of urban areas by setting a target of 30 per cent tree canopy cover while ensuring that safety and power reliability is maintained.
+As part of Plan for Victoria, work to develop an active transport strategy that supports and complements building more homes within walkable catchments of activity centres, train stations and priority precincts.
+As part of Plan for Victoria, work to introduce new standards for better waste management and recycling for new developments and precincts to support our circular economy plan.
+Improve the regional rail freight network, aiming to reduce thousands of truck trips which will help to lower transport sector emissions. to fast track the replacement of existing diesel buses with new zero emission battery electric buses.
 5. Construction has kicked off on 408 new modern, accessible, energy efficient and sustainable new homes in Port Melbourne.
-6. Fast tracked the approval of a new solar farm near Geelong, which will help deliver cleaner and cheaper energy.
-5. As part of Plan for Victoria, work to develop an active transport strategy that supports and complements building more homes within walkable catchments of activity centres, train stations and priority precincts.
-As part of Plan for Victoria, work to introduce new standards for better waste management and recycling for new developments and precincts to support our circular economy plan.
-6. Improve the regional rail freight network, aiming to reduce thousands of truck trips which will help to lower transport sector emissions.
-5. Continual focus on improving the safety, inclusiveness, and accessibility of places and journeys In 2025-26, the Department will continue to address this strategic issue through a range of initiatives, including: Major road repair works will continue to progress across Victoria as part of the road maintenance blitz program.
+6. Fast tracked the approval of a new solar farm near Geelong, which will help deliver cleaner and cheaper energy. ir ir a Continual focus on mproving the safety, nclusiveness, and accessibility of places and journeys In 2025-26, the Department will continue to address this strategic issue through a range of initiatives, including: Major road repair works will continue to progress across Victoria as part of the road maintenance blitz program.
 Deployment of Next Generation Trams and improve tram stop accessibility by delivering accessible tram stops.
-A new safety campaign will be rolled out across regional Victoria, highlighting the risks associated with As of 30 April 2025, the Department has made significant progress in addressing this strategic issue.
-Some of the key achievements are listed below: Launched the second Road Safety Action Plan in December 2024.
+A new safety campaign will be rolled out across As of 30 April 2025, the Department has made significant progress in addressing this strategic issue.
+Some of the key achievements are listed below: 1.
+Launched the second Road Safety Action Plan in December 2024.
 The plan targets risky behaviours through expanding the Distracted Driving and Seatbelt Camera Program.
-A number of safety improvement upgrades were completed across Victoria, including enhancements to bike lanes, intersection upgrades, and upgrading sections of major highways and freeways to improve safety.
-Launched a new road safety campaign highlighting the
+2. A number of safety improvement upgrades were completed across Victoria, including enhancements to bike lanes, intersection upgrades, and upgrading sections of